aeflanigan/aubrieswebsite/content/pages/about.md

 Category: Examples
 Tags: example, page
 Slug: about-example
-Summary: Short description for preview and feeds
+Summary: Hi I'm Aubrie, a highly-qualified homo sapien
 MainImage: images/pic01.jpg

 ### Aubrie

 Here is some info about me, Aubrie.

+Hello?
 Is this thing on?